First Lunar Outpost: Surface operations

-The heaviest of these payloads would be the In-Situ Resources Utilization (ISRU) Demonstration Package.
+The heaviest of these payloads would be the In-Situ Resource Utilization (ISRU) Demonstration Package.
 It consisted of several experiments for the astronauts to demonstrate the use of resources on the Moon such as heating lunar regolith to extract oxygen, which would also be the main objective of the next proposed lunar mission ILREC.
 The main focus of this was to test the technology which would be vital for crewed missions to Mars.
 The second mission would focus less on exploration and more on setting up additional research equipment as well as tending to the outpost.
 The main focus of the crew would be drilling on the surface using a 10-meter drill to extract resources and samples.
 They would also begin deploying a radio telescope array and revisit the optical telescope site and switch detectors as an operational test.

 The mission would require newer updated EVA suits that were more comfortable, had better mobility, and were easier to manage.
 The existing Shuttle EVA Suits required much maintenance and astronauts needed to pre-breathe oxygen in order to avoid the bends as a result of nitrogen bubbling in the bloodstream.
 This pre-breathing technique would be too time-consuming and would make things like emergency EVAs impossible.

 Early Lunar Access pathfinder program

 A precursor program called Early Lunar Access would have run during the early 2000s and used Ariane rockets and Space Shuttles to operate a low-cost lunar exploration infrastructure.
 It would be a joint NASA and ESA mission and serve as a testing ground for FLO.
 It would use the same crew capsule but a smaller landing vehicle capable of supporting a crew of 2.
 The Space Shuttle would carry the Lunar Exploration Vehicle while the Ariane 5 (or Titan IV) would carry a wide bodied Centaur G rocket stage.
 Both payloads would rendezvous and dock in low Earth orbit.
 The Centaur would fire its engine to accelerate the craft on a trajectory to the lunar surface.
 To save fuel, the LEV would make a direct landing rather than entering a parking orbit.
 Once the surface mission is complete, the vehicle would separate two large spherical drop tanks and ascend directly to Earth, once again skipping low lunar orbit.

-In order to achieve the payload capacity required for this mission, the Ariane 5 would need an additional two SRBs and the Space Shuttle would need the lightweight Al-Li External Tank or Advanced Solid Rocket Motors (ASRMs) to carry 25,720-kg payloads to a 300-km orbit.
+In order to achieve the payload capacity required for this mission, the Ariane 5 would need an additional two solid rocket boosters (SRBs) and the Space Shuttle would need the lightweight Al-Li External Tank or Advanced Solid Rocket Motors (ASRMs) to carry 25,720-kg payloads to a 300-km orbit.
 The new external tank was eventually manufactured but the ASRMs were cancelled in 1994.
 The Centaur G would be modified to last 10 days in orbit rather than a few hours.
 The crew capsule would be the same upscaled Apollo capsule used on FLO but would only need to support a crew of two which meant it could carry extra supplies and payload.